First Job - Transition into the World of Work

 9. Know what the organization does.
 If you work for an electric car company, then your job in some way shape or form is to support the adoption of electric vehicles.
 So regardless of what job you have there, people will think it weird and maybe unforgivable for you to do or say something against electric cars.
 Same if you work for a vegetarian market and bring in Dicks’ Burgers.
 Or if you work for Planned Parenthood and start talking up right to life.
 Or if you work at a wilderness camp and wear coder camp t-shirts.
 You get the idea.
 People forgive a lot when it comes to workplace mistakes, but there is a line that can be crossed if you do things that appear to undermine the essential purpose and mission of the organization and people’s reason for being there.

 10. E-mail mistakes.
 There's a lot to know about using email in the workplace.
 Most of it you will learn over time, and since everyone has made e-mail gaffs, you will generally be forgiven for the occasional new person mistake.
 But there are a couple mistakes you need to avoid from the outset that people might not forgive.
-Number one, in the unforgivable category is exposing customer, client or employee emails to people outside the company.
-Always use BCC when sending emails to groups of people outside the organization who do not already know each other's email addresses.
-If you were to mistakenly send an email to a customer list without using BCC to hide their email addresses, there would be so much upset among the recipients at having their private email addresses exposed, your organization would almost certainly have to fire you if you have not already resigned.
-Somewhat more forgivable but still harmful to a young career is the mistake of sending REPLY ALL responses to organization wide emails, and forgetting to use SCHEDULE SEND for the next morning when for whatever reason you were to send an email in the middle of the night (And no they will not think you are a hard worker, they will think you will be asleep or definitely not at your best the next day during work hours).
+Number one, in the unforgivable category is forgetting to use BCC when sending emails to groups of customers or other people outside the organization who do not already know each other's email addresses.
+If you were to mistakenly send an email to a customer list without using BCC to hide their names and emails from each other, there would be so much upset among the recipients at having their private email addresses exposed, that your organization would almost certainly have to fire you if you have not already resigned.
+Somewhat more forgivable but still harmful to a young career is the mistake of sending REPLY ALL responses to organization wide emails, and forgetting to use SCHEDULE SEND for the next morning when for whatever reason you were to send an email in the middle of the night (And no they will not think you are a hard worker sending emails at 3am, they will think you will be asleep or definitely not at your best the next day at work).

 11. Don’t do anything that no one else is doing.
 This catchall rule of workplace culture and etiquette captures just about everything else you’ll need to know, and in a sense, sums up all you need to know in the first place.
 When you are an adult in a new environment, people expect and assume that you do not need to be told every little thing and that you will be observant in paying attention to what others are doing, and that you will conform your conduct to the cultural norms you observe.
 Loud talking, messy desk, headphones, yoga pants, baseball hats, long hair, purple hair, napping, personal calls, hugging, chewing gum, eating at your desk, showing up late, leaving early… All great, all fine PROVIDED it is normal for others in your same position to be doing it.
 Otherwise, such things in the workplace might be considered weird, crazy or worse.
 And of course there can be a big difference between how bosses and other important people are allowed to behave compared to everyone else (remember pecking order).
 So when it comes to rule #10, make sure you are comparing apples to apples when dealing with the unwritten rules of workplace culture.